8.7. Promises#

 • A web browser needs concurrency to read and render web pages incrementally as new data comes in over the network, to run JavaScript programs embedded in the web page, and to enable the user to navigate through the page and click on hyperlinks.

 Servers are another example of applications that need concurrency.
 A web server needs to respond to many requests from clients, and clients would prefer not to wait.
-If an assignment is released in CMS, for example, you would prefer to be able to view that assignment at the same time as everyone else in the class, rather than having to “take a number” a wait for your number to be called—as at the Department of Motor Vehicles, or at an old-fashioned deli, etc.
+If an assignment is released in CMS, for example, you would prefer to be able to view that assignment at the same time as everyone else in the class, rather than having to “take a number” and wait for your number to be called—as at the Department of Motor Vehicles, or at an old-fashioned deli, etc.

 One of the primary jobs of an operating system (OS) is to provide concurrency.
 The OS makes it possible for many applications to be executing concurrently: a music player, a web browser, a code editor, etc. How does it do that?
 There are two fundamental, complementary approaches: